-Many developers (as well as product owners) face the problem of not having the final image of what they want to obtain in the end.
+Many software engineers (as well as product owners) face the problem of not having the final image of what they want to obtain in the end.
 It is true that some features and specifics emerge in the process of development, so how to secure yourself from unnecessary time delays and extra expenditures by moving to the product of your dream incrementally?
 Consider the MVP!
 It is a great solution for piloting products in the market, and a real game changer in the field of agile product management.

 What is MVP?